PrincipleStudios/principle-studios-openapi-generators/generators/dotnetstandard-client/readme.md

 # OpenAPI Codegen for .NET Standard HttpClient

+See the Readme in /generators/dotnetcore-server-interfaces/PrincipleStudios.OpenApiCodegen.Server.Mvc for usage details.

 ## Testing locally

 1. Add `Debugger.Launch();` into the generator to ensure you get prompted to attach the debugger